 A battery requires routine maintenance for long life.
 First, terminals need to be kept clean to avoid corrosion.
 Second, a battery used daily will consume water as long as the converter is in operation.
 Be sure to check the battery no less than every 30 days and keep the battery filled with distilled (rain) water.
 Because of constant product change your battery experts is your local supplier.
+By electronic standards, a battery is discharged at 10.5 volts.
+Dropping voltage lower will begin damaging plates in the battery.
+Keep your battery charged up at all times.

 A converter will not overcharge a battery unless a battery has a dead cell, or the converter has a malfunction.
 Some type of converters have full battery charge shut-off.
 Other types reduce the rate of charge as battery conditions reach 12.7 volts DC or 1.265 specific gravity at 80°F. By electronic standards, a battery is discharged at 10.5 volts.
-Dropping voltage lower than 10.5 volts will begin damaging plates in the battery.
-Keep your battery charged at all times.